-The DIGSUM Centre for Digital Social Research at Umeå University, in collaboration with the Swedish Research Council (VR), invites everyone interested to a 2-day symposium on 18-19 September 2025 to explore how crime and control are reshaped in a digital society.
+The DIGSUM Centre for Digital Social Research at Umeå University, in collaboration with the Swedish Research Council (VR), invites everyone interested to a 2-day symposium to explore how crime and control are reshaped in a digital society.

-This symposium entitled Digital Darkside: Crime and control in online spaces brings together scholars across law, criminology, media studies, and digital sociology, the symposium critically engages with how power, violence, and justice take form in online spaces.
+This symposium brings together scholars across law, criminology, media studies, and digital sociology.
+It critically engages with how power, violence, and justice take form in online spaces.
 We ask how digital technologies blur boundaries between policing and surveillance, how platform architectures influence both criminal activity and its prevention, and how digital environments reshape who is visible, who is vulnerable, and who is believed.

 Across two days of keynote lectures and research presentations, the symposium opens up a space for reflection on the shifting dynamics of crime and control.
 Rather than offering definitive answers, it invites interdisciplinary dialogue about the uncertainties, tensions, and urgencies that define the digital darkside of contemporary society.